Information for Primary Teacher Training Applicants

 Much of your time will be spent in schools, observing teaching and learning, considering how the theory of education and the practice observed work with each other and, of course, working with children in classroom settings.

 You will be studying in a diverse community of students.
 You will have the opportunity to develop your experience of working with children in a range of settings, including the inner city environment.
 Many themes such as equal opportunities, multilingualism, meeting the needs of children with special educational needs underpin most modules.
 The teaching year begins in September and ends in July.

-You’ll attend five days a week and spend the equivalent of 24 weeks in schools.
-You will find this year challenging and intensive but we are here to support you on your journey to becoming a teacher.
+You'll attend five days a week and spend the equivalent of 24 weeks in schools.

 WHERE IS THE INTERVIEW LOCATED?